Comment on page

 15 Resource Control

-Resource Control allows users to stop and start Instances and RDS Databases for each Account during the course of a week.
+Resource Control allows users to stop and start Instances and RDS Databases for each Account during a week.
 It also allows users to stop the resources at a designated time in the future.

 - A Group is the controlling entity for the stopping and starting of selected resources.
 Resource Control allows for stopping on one day of a week and starting on another day of the same week.
 Once an Off/On schedule is configured for a Group, N2WS will automatically stop and start the selected resource targets.